-TypeScript Quickstart
+TypeScript quickstart

 Scripts are the basic building blocks in Windmill.
 They can be run and scheduled as standalone, chained together to create Flows or displayed with a personalized User Interface as Apps.